shamnas8vdk/JMAP/README.md

 # JMAP
-## Setting index.html as new Login Page
+## Setting index.html as new Login Page (Should be added last after finalizing the Map Application)

 #### Replace index.html file of application
 1. Create new file named "home.html" in same directory as index.html